Gailanne Cariddi

-Gailanne M. Cariddi (November 1, 1953 – June 17, 2017) was an American politician as a member of the Massachusetts House of Representatives for the First Berkshire district.
-The First Berkshire District consists of nine communities including the cities of Adams, Cheshire, Clarksburg, Florida, Hancock, Lanesborough, New Ashford, North Adams and Williamstown.
+Gailanne M. Cariddi (November 1, 1953 – June 17, 2017) was an American politician and a member of the Massachusetts House of Representatives for the First Berkshire District.
+The district consists of nine communities including the cities of Adams, Cheshire, Clarksburg, Florida, Hancock, Lanesborough, New Ashford, North Adams and Williamstown.

-Cariddi was born in North Adams, Massachusetts, in 1953.
-During her tenure in the Massachusetts House of Representatives, she served as the vice-chair of the Joint Committee on Municipalities and Regional Government, and served as a member of the Joint Committee on Environment, Natural Resources and Agriculture and the Joint Committee on Transportation.
+Cariddi was born in North Adams, in 1953.
+During her tenure in the Massachusetts House of Representatives, she served as the vice-chair of the Joint Committee on Municipalities and Regional Government, and as a member of the Joint Committee on Environment, Natural Resources and Agriculture and the Joint Committee on Transportation.

 She served on the North Adams City Council.

 Cariddi died in office on June 17, 2017, at Massachusetts General Hospital in Boston due to cancer.
+She continued her work while dealing with the illness.